Placements: A new approach to building sustainable careers in artist management.

 Applications open November 1st 2024 for new and aspiring NSW-based artist managers who wish to be considered for one of 2 available intern positions, as part of this exciting new pilot program.

 To be considered, applicants must submit an application form by 2pm AEDT on Friday the 29th of November, 2024.
+(Applications are now closed.)

 Participants should be good communicators, organised, demonstrate attention to detail and willingness to learn, be able to take initiative, and of course demonstrate a passion for music.
 Participants will be selected on these qualities, but also on whether they’re a good cultural fit for the host company.